 Her gallery of operatic heroines is led by her signature role, Violetta in La traviata, seen thus far in over 70 performances in venues including the Metropolitan Opera, San Francisco Opera, Gran Teatre del Liceu, Beijing's National Centre for the Performing Arts, the Nederlands Philharmonisch Orkest, Glimmerglass Opera, New York City Opera, Opera Theatre of Saint Louis, The Atlanta Opera, Lyric Opera of Kansas City, and others.

-Her current repertoire also includes Gilda in Rigoletto (Met, San Francisco, Hamburgische Staatsoper, Teatro Municipal de Santiago, Lyric Opera of Kansas City, Opera Pacific); the Infanta in Der Zwerg (Los Angeles Opera - available on DVD, James Conlon conducting; Philadelphia Orchestra, Teatro dell'Opera di Roma, Spoleto Festival USA); Christine Storch in Intermezzo (New York City Opera); Countess Almaviva in Le nozze di Figaro (Opera Company of Philadelphia); Donna Anna (Michigan Opera Theatre) and Donna Elvira (Portland Opera) in Don Giovanni; Pamina in Die Zauberflote (Met, Boston Lyric Opera, Portland Opera); Marguerite in Faust (L'opera de Montreal, North Carolina Opera, Opera Birmingham); Micaela in Carmen (Met, De Nederlandse Opera, Pittsburgh Opera); Leila in Les pecheurs de perles (Seattle Opera, Opera Colorado, NYCO, Philadelphia, St. Louis); the title role in Thais (St. Louis); Hoffmann's heroines in Les contes d'Hoffmann (Met, The Dallas Opera); Musetta in La boheme (Met in the Parks); Adina in L'elisir d'amore (Teatro di San Carlo, Portland); and Giulietta in I Capuleti e i Montecchi (NYCO).
+Her current repertoire also includes Gilda in Rigoletto (Met, San Francisco, Hamburgische Staatsoper, Teatro Municipal de Santiago, Lyric Opera of Kansas City, Opera Pacific); the Infanta in Der Zwerg (Los Angeles Opera - available on DVD, James Conlon conducting; Philadelphia Orchestra, Teatro dell'Opera di Roma, Spoleto Festival USA); Christine Storch in Intermezzo (New York City Opera); Countess Almaviva in Le nozze di Figaro (Opera Company of Philadelphia); Donna Anna (Michigan Opera Theatre) and Donna Elvira (Portland Opera) in Don Giovanni; Pamina in Die Zauberflote (Met, Boston Lyric Opera, Portland Opera); Marguerite in Faust (L'opera de Montreal, North Carolina Opera, Opera Birmingham); Micaëla in Carmen (Met, De Nederlandse Opera, The Dallas Opera, Pittsburgh Opera); Leila in Les pecheurs de perles (Seattle Opera, Opera Colorado, NYCO, Philadelphia, St. Louis); the title role in Thais (St. Louis); Hoffmann's heroines in Les contes d'Hoffmann (Met, The Dallas Opera); Mimi (Fort Worth Opera) and Musetta (Met in the Parks) in La boheme; Adina in L'elisir d'amore (Teatro di San Carlo, Portland); and Giulietta in I Capuleti e i Montecchi (NYCO).

 Mary's orchestral appearances have included: Beethoven's Symphony No. 9 with the Atlanta Symphony, (available on Telarc, Donald Runnicles conducting), the Teatro Municipal de Santiago, the St. Louis Symphony, the San Diego Symphony, and others; Handel's Messiah (St. Louis Symphony); Britten's Spring Symphony (San Francisco Symphony); Carmina Burana (Philadelphia Orchestra); Mahler's Symphony No. 8 (New York Choral Society), Mahler's Symphony No. 2 (Buffalo Philharmonic Orchestra); at the Lanaudiere Festival singing a selection of arias with the Orchestre symphonique de Montreal, as well as a concert of duets with Jennifer Larmore and Les Violins du Roy; and with the Los Angeles Philharmonic at the Hollywood Bowl singing Mozart arias in Amadeus Live, a performance of scenes from the Peter Shaffer play.